Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 ## Conclusion

-I hope this post is useful and not too redundant with the many posts about importance sampling that can be found across the web; I really tried to gather clear information (hopefully) from all around in an attempt at clarifying what I find to be difficult concepts.
+I hope this post is useful and not too redundant with the many posts about importance sampling that can be found across the web; I really tried to gather (hopefully) clear and digest information from all around in an attempt at clarifying what I find to be difficult concepts.

 Personally, the *epiphany* came to me when I understood the fact that we only need *good enough* pdf's to improve the quality of Monte-Carlo integration, that's why I insisted quite a bit about that.